gongyaowang/getcleaningdata/README.md

 write.table(oneData, "TidyDFile.txt", row.name=FALSE)

 The tidy data set a set of variables for each activity and each subject, which was written into TidyDFile.txt.
-The tidy data set’s first row is the header containing the names for each column.
+The tidy data set's first row is the header containing the names for each column.